pgladkevich/Java-Data-Structures-and-Algorithms/proj3/gitlet/gitlet-design.md

     id of the commit on a new line.
         * Failure cases: If no such commit exists, prints the error message "Found no commit with that message."

-   8. status: Print out names of each branch.
-If the head of the commit tree matches the head of a branch, put an asterisk next to it when printing.
+   8. status: Print out names of each branch, and mark the current branch with an asterisk.
 Print names of files in the addition directory, and then the files in the removal directory.
-Print names of files which are modified but not staged by: checking if the contents of the file in the working directory and current commit differ AND file is not in staging area, if it is in the commit but not in the working directory, or if it is not in the removal directory or working directory but it is in the current commit.
+Print names of files which are modified but not staged by checking for the following:
+       1. If the file IS in cwd, IS tracked, and NOT staged.
+Meaning, the contents of the file in the working directory and current commit differ AND the file is not in staging area.
+       2. If the file IS in cwd and IS staged.
+Meaning, the contents staged for addition differ from those in the working directory.
+       3. If the file is NOT in cwd and IS staged.
+Meaning, the file was deleted in the working directory but is staged for addition.
+       4. If the file is NOT in cwd, IS tracked, and is NOT staged.
+Meaning, the file is not staged for removal, is deleted from the working directory, but it is IN the current commit.
-   Print untracked files by: checking all files in the working directory but not in the staging area or commit.
+   Lastly, print un-tracked files by: checking all files that are IN the working directory, but are not in the staging area or commit.
+This includes files that have been staged for removal, but then re-created without Gitlet's knowledge.
+Ignore any subdirectories that may have been introduced, since Gitlet does not deal with them.

    9. checkout:
             1. Search for file in list of files in head commit, and copy/overwrite the file in the working directory.